News source/writer: Sandra L. Mason, 217-333-7672, email@example.com

 Not all orchids enjoy the temperature and humidity commonly found in homes; therefore, some may require special lighting and humidity control for indoor growing.
 "An orchid obsession is easily cultivated by many enthusiasts," Sandra Mason says.
 "However, if you are looking for an easy-to-grow and elegant houseplant, moth orchids are a great option.

 "Phalaenopsis or moth orchids possess dark, shiny green leaves adorned with showy flowers of pink, white, or yellow.
 Imagine a flock of fluttering moths dancing on an arching high wire," Mason says.
 "Moth orchids are native to Asian jungles.
 In the U.S., we find them in stores fluttering next to the apples and lettuce or lumber and nails.
+Intensely and unnaturally blue- colored moth orchids also greet us at entryways to many stores.
+However, don't get too attached to the blue color," Mason warns.
+"These flowers have been dyed, and any future flowers will be white."

 According to Mason, moth orchids are not only easy to grow but also one of the easiest to encourage to re-bloom.
 'Sussex pearl,' femme fatale,' or 'southern ruby' are just some of the 12,000 hybrid "phals" available.
 The flowers will last an amazing two to five months.
 "I had one flowering in my office for so long, visitors thought it was a wax replica," Mason says.

-Unlike other common houseplants, moth orchids do not live in soil.
+Unlike other common houseplants, moth orchids don't live in soil.
 They are epiphytes, so-called air plants.
 As Asian jungle natives, they cling with long thick roots to rocks and trees.
 Their moisture is gathered from rain, dew, and humidity and their nutrients from decaying leaves and other debris that accumulates among their roots.
 "This likely does not describe your living room," Mason says, "but the conditions are fairly easy to reproduce by paying attention to light levels and watering practices, and using an orchid planting mix."